viviancxs/stats220/index.md

 ## The motivation:

 I wanted to make something as self-explanatory as possible.
-So my idea was to *ONLY* use memes to make memes.
-Memes into **new** memes.
+So my idea was to *ONLY use memes to make memes*.
+So I could get **memes made of memes**.

 - The text at the top is kind of only so that I can practice using the image_annotate() function in Part A of the assignment, could go without it.